shukri74/readmechallange/README.md

   ## Installation

-    Clone the repo and open using node.js
+  Clone and the repo and use the terminal to run the script using node.js

   ## Usage

+  See License

   MIT